ChickenTenders2/FoodLink/README.md

                                                   that control account details and notification preferences.
 Made through Flask's Blueprint, MethodView, Flask Login, and werkzeug.security for password hashing.

         shopping.py                             # Handle sql commands for adding, updating removing and clearing items.
-Splits the list into 3 sections: Sugested Items, Shopping List and Bought Items.
+Splits the list into 3 sections: Suggested Items, Shopping List and Bought Items.

         success.py                              # Publishes a message with the value 'Added' to ThingsBoard over secure MQTT using the tb_mqtt_client library.

-        thingsboard.py                          # Connect to Thingsboard using JWT tokens and fetching temperature/humidity data from telemtry.
+        thingsboard.py                          # Connect to Thingsboard using JWT tokens and fetching temperature/humidity data from telemetry.

         tool.py                                 # Handles tool SQL commands (CRUD)